brev/esm-loaders/packages/esm-loader-mock-exports/README.md

 This loader CANNOT handle the following situations, and will skip them:

+- Node.js built-in modules (already pre-loaded and not mockable).

 - Bulk exports from other modules (You may be able to mock a parent module at a higher level to accomplish the same thing):